SBobbe/blog-posts/create_readme_instructions.md

 | You!
 In addition, anyone from developers to technical writers to the end user uses documentation to stay current on the project | Docs-as-Code means using the same tools and workflow that developers use to write and publish code.  | Projects that grow and change quickly require nimble documentation to ensure stakeholders can access accurate information!  | Your Docs-as-Code setup will require a text-editor, a version-control system, a Static Site Generator, a CI/CD pipeline, and a web hosting platform.  | Adopting Docs-as-Code will allow you and your team to collaborate more easily with more stakeholders and streamline the documentation process. |
 ___

+## Prerequisites

+You'll be able to create a README.md file in no time, as long as you've got a stable internet connection and the ability to download Github Desktop and VSCode, which you'll read about next.
+You won't need to know how to code, but you will learn how to begin writing in Markdown.
+You'll also need to [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), which we'll talk about later.
 ## Vocabulary and getting your bearings

 * **Version Control System**: A website or app that allows you to track changes to a project.
 We'll be using **Git** for our project.